Barnum Brown: American Museum of Natural History career

+Brown conducted his last formal field work season at the age of 83, when he returned to the Claggett Shale in Montana in 1955, where he collected a plesiosaur skeleton.
+He was a member of Sigma Xi and the Society of Vertebrate Paleontology, as well as a fellow of the Geological Society of America, the Royal Geographical Society, the American Association of Petroleum Geologists, the New York Academy of Sciences, and the Paleontological Society.

 Earliest anthropoid discovery

-In early 1923, Brown travelled with his then-wife Lilian to Yangon, the capital of what was then Burma.
+In early 1923, Brown travelled with his wife Lilian to Yangon, the capital of what was then Burma.
 Brown focused his fossil prospection along areas of Pondaung Sandstone.
 A mandible with three teeth was recorded and catalogued at an exposure of sandstone outside of the town of Mogaung.
-He did not recognise the significance of his find until 14 years later, when Edwin H. Colbert, of the AMNH, identified the fossil as a new species of primate and the earliest known anthropoid in the world.
-He named the holotype Amphipithecus mogaungensis, or the ape-like creature of Mogaung, but considerable debate remains regarding its status as a primate and the lack of fossils compounds this issue.
+He did not recognize the significance of his find until 14 years later, when vertebrate paleontologist Edwin H. Colbert, of the AMNH, identified the fossil as a new species of primate and the earliest known anthropoid in the world.
+He named the holotype Amphipithecus mogaungensis, or the "ape-like creature of Mogaung", but considerable debate remains regarding its status as a primate and the lack of fossils compounds this issue.

 Public persona

 Brown lived at the tail end of an unprecedented age of scientific discovery, and was one of its more colorful practitioners.
 At dig sites in Canada, Brown was frequently photographed wearing a large fur coat.

-During World War I and World War II, he worked as an "intelligence asset".
+During World War I and World War II, he worked as an "intelligence asset" for the Office of Strategic Services and the Bureau of Economic Warfare.
 During his many trips abroad, he was not above picking up spare cash acting as a corporate spy for oil companies.
+Sinclair Oil funded many of Brown's expeditions and research, particularly during the Great Depression, and the company continues to use Diplodocus, discovered by Brown, as its logo.

-Personal life
+Personal life and death

-Barnum went to highschool in Carbondale, Kansas.
-After highschool, he attended the University of Kansas.